 In the modern office, collaboration apps are increasingly becoming indispensable, but which one should you choose?
 The business chat app market continues to expand as more organizations realize their value, but adoption remains lowest among small businesses (only 58 percent, according to a recent Spiceworks survey).

 In the Teams vs. Slack battle, there are probably more similarities than differences.
 Both Teams and Slack have similar layouts, features, functions, integrations and pricing plans, including pared-down “freemium” versions.
-Of course, if your small or mid-sized business is in the process of choosing between Microsoft Teams and Slack, those minor differences will matter the most.
+Of course, if your small or medium-sized business is in the process of choosing between Microsoft Teams and Slack, those minor differences will matter the most.

 To honor the $8 billion acquisition that never happened, we came up with a list of eight questions that will help you make the final decision between Teams and Slack.

 Question #1: How important is ease of setup?